How to choose the right 3D material for the background you want to draw: Line art edition

 It cannot be said that simply turning it off is better.

-The two figures below are examples with "Adjust accuracy by scene size" on, but all the LT conversion settings are the same, except for whether to display small and large objects.
+The two figures below are examples with "Adjust accuracy by scene size" on, but all the LT conversion settings are the same, except for whether to display or hide small and large objects.

-The size of the scene has nothing to do with the proximity or distance of the camera or the size of the object.
-Or, in addition, the area where the object is displayed is defined as the size of the scene, as shown in the red frame in the image below, and the line drawing is adjusted taking that into account.
+I think the size of the scene has nothing to do with the camera's proximity or distance, object scale, etc. Or, in addition, the area where the object is displayed is defined as the size of the scene as shown in the red frame below, and the line drawing is adjusted taking that into account.

-If that's the case, it makes sense that there was a difference in the line drawing even though there was no difference in the LT conversion settings.
+If that's the case, it makes sense that there was a difference in the line drawing even though there was no difference in the LT conversion settings, etc.

-As for "Adjust accuracy based on scene size," the above is just a guess, and I'm not really sure what criteria cause lines to be picked up well or to become faint or disappear, but I think it's good that the lines don't become too uniform.
+As for "Adjust accuracy by scene size", the above is just a guess, and I don't really know what criteria make lines well picked up or conversely make them faded or disappear, but I think it's good that the lines don't become too uniform.

 Problems with adjusting normals